Welcome to the podcast of Load Caesars for, what are we, Thursday?

 It's the Israelis who control them.

-And the Israelis are in the process of imposing um digital IDs on the Palestinians, which will link up to all of their biometric data, and which will then be presumably fed to the cloud at Oracle,
+And the Israelis are in the process of imposing digital IDs on the Palestinians, which will link up to all of their biometric data, and which will then be presumably fed to the cloud at Oracle,

-It's a horrible which worked on identifying when male members of Hamas were back home and then bombing that home.
+Which worked on identifying when male members of Hamas were back home and then bombing that home.

 And it could be in a building with 50 other people inside of it who had absolutely no relationship to the guy, but the Israelis were happy with that casualties.

-Now we don't expect to get bombed in the United Kingdom, but you can most certainly expect the police to show up at your door using this kind of data, and you can expect that if there are digital IDs that tie together all of your interactions on health,
+Now, we don't expect to get bombed in the United Kingdom, but you can most certainly expect the police to show up at your door using this kind of data.

-interactions on education, interactions, like your school records as well as your current health status, as well as I don't know, and interactions with the police, uh, as well as any kind of tax payment or or whatever, as well as your social media, will be part of one system tying you together to one digital ID, allowing the state to control every movement you make and to police every movement you make.
+I don't know, and interactions with the police, as well as any kind of tax payment or whatever, as well as your social media, will be part of one system, tying you together to one digital ID, allowing the state to control every movement you make and to police every movement you make.

-You're you're you're you're in the panopticon.
+You're in the panopticon.

-What there if Gaza is rebuilt, what will also be built is a panopticon where you are under permanent surveillance everywhere.
+If Gaza is rebuilt, what will also be built is a panopticon where you are under permanent surveillance everywhere.

-And if it works in an environment as challenging as Gaza, that will then be used by the state as a proof of concept to say that if it can work in Gaza, it can work anywhere else.
+And if it works in an environment as challenging as Gaza, that will then be used by the state as a proof of concept to say that if it can work in Gaza, it could work anywhere else.

 And it must apply to you in the United Kingdom or France or the United States or any other part of the world.

-Just a very quick question for us.
+Just a very quick question first.

-That Israeli ID card is that only for the subordinate populations in the Palestinian territories, or do Israeli citizens also come under that law?
+That Israeli ID card, is that only for the subordinate populations in the Palestinian territories, or do Israeli citizens also come under that law?

 So Jewish citizens also have to have an ID card.